nicoespeon/understandlegacycode.com/content/blog/3-steps-to-add-tests-on-existing-code-when-you-have-short-deadlines/index.md

 })
 ```

-You get your snapshot?
+Do you get your snapshot?
 Sweet!
 You're almost done 👍

 ### 2. ✅ Use test coverage to find all input combinations